Welcome

 Over time however I’ve found a third reason to maintain and upgrade the site: my web searches to trace the creamers have given me many fascinating hours of fun learning about history, geography, pottery in general, and even evolution.
 I’ve tried to share some of the interesting things that I’ve learned in these web pages…starting with a bit about when, where, and maybe even why people started making these things, in the section on “History”.

-I’ve also found that I’m not alone – there are indeed other cow creamer collectors, and even more folks who have inherited one or more from a relative and want to learn a bit about it.
-I’m always delighted to converse with other collectors, and more than happy to try to help folks identify what they have.
-This works best of course if you send me a picture, but again the caveat is that I myself have little idea about the maker, or even the age, of many in my own collection.
-One touchy subject is value.
-About all I am either able or willing to do is tell roughly what I have paid for an item, and when and where I got it, which is often eBay.
-Even this can be way off the mark, since eBay itself has had such a significant impact on price, and also because some eBay sellers have really weird ideas about what their items might be worth; I’ve gotten some bargains, but probably have overpaid just as often.
+On-line sales, and particularly eBay, have also had a significant impact on price.
 When I had to scour the antique shops for cow creamers it was hard to impossible to figure out what was rare and what was common.
 It’s a lot easier now, and in many cases what I was originally excited to find, turns out to be pretty routine.
 The Jackfield creamers are a good example of this.
 When I lived in the UK (1995 and 1996) I’d very rarely see one, but now there are almost always 10-20 or more on offer on eBay.
+Also, some eBay sellers either don't know what they have, or fail to check what others are charging for what they're trying to peddle,, or have really weird ideas about what their precious thingy might be worth.
+Thus I’ve gotten some bargains, but probably have overpaid almost as often.
 So if you do want to ask me for advice, please be patient because I don’t always have ready access to email, and don’t expect anything more than very rough estimates about how much something may be worth.
-Indeed, your best bet is to start by looking for similar items on eBay.
+Indeed, your best bet is to start by looking for similar items on eBay or other auction sites.

 Themes

-With over a thousand cow creamers in the collection, plus assorted other cows that fit my basic two-hole rule (see My Story), I’ve tried to put some order into their presentation on this website.
+With over two thousand cow creamers in the collection, plus assorted other cows that fit my basic two-hole rule (see My Story), I’ve tried to put some order into their presentation on this website.
 First, there are categories for the older or classic ones:

 • Staffordshire, or more properly 18th and 19th century British cow creamers (with a couple newer ones), plus separate sub-sections on Welsh Ceramics from the potteries in Swansea, and Spill Vases which were made to hold paper tapers or wood slivers used for transferring fire but which also were designed to serve as creamers.